Nanolx/NanoDroid/README.md

 ¹ will run in legacy mode on non-OMS ROMs

-The following user applications can be choosen to be installed:
+The following user applications are directly installed to /data:

 * Termux
 * XDA Labs